Chris

 ZEmployees under the age of 21 who are also paying their NI contributions through another job

-Most employees in the UK as of tax year 2023/24 have NI code A, which is the default National Insurance category and applied to anyone who does not fall into any of the other NI categories listed in the below NI category letter table for 2023/24.
+Most employees have NI code A, which is the default National Insurance category and applied to anyone who does not fall into any of the other NI categories listed in the below NI category letter table.

 Note that the National Insurance number (NINO) has nothing to do with the NI category, as its a random identifier for HMRC for a tax person in the UK, which never changes, while the NI category of a person may change over time.